matthewjleung/otel-homelab/BUILD_HISTORY.md

 The current Collector only prints telemetry.
 It has no durable backend, query interface, dashboard, alerting, authentication, TLS, or Kubernetes deployment.

-The next useful milestones are:

-1. Deploy the API and Collector with Kubernetes manifests.
-2. Add persistent trace, metric, and log backends.
-3. Add Grafana dashboards and alerts.
-4. Add health probes and a reproducible deployment workflow.

-## Interview prompts

-Practice answering these without looking at the implementation:

-1. Why use a Collector instead of exporting directly to a backend?
-2. How does Docker DNS let the API resolve `otel-collector`?
-3. What is the difference between a trace, span, metric, and log?
-4. How did you prove that logs and spans were correlated?
-5. Why did the API remain available when the Collector was stopped?
-6. Why did rebuilding the image require recreating the API container?
-7. What did the console-handler detour teach you?
-8. What would you add before calling this production-ready?